Information on this page will be updated periodically, so please check back often.

 Due to the everchanging laws and guidances on social distancing measures that I hope you’re all abiding by, we’ve had to change the way we hike too.

-With the new “rule of 6” in place, it means we must keep our group sizes small.
 We will be asking all participants to ensure they use masks if travelling together and will be asking all participants to ensure they abide by social distancing measures outlined by the government and local authorities.
-We will also be asking you to not attend any hikes if you suspect you have some symptoms or have been in contact with someone who has had symptoms (that means you should be self isolating anyway!)
+We will also be asking you to not attend any hikes if you suspect you have some symptoms or have been in contact with someone who has had symptoms (that means you should be self isolating anyway!).
+If in doubt, take a test.

 Having said that, THE HIKES MUST GO ON!!